Fishing in Cyprus: Freshwater and Sea Angling

 Asprogremmos Reservoir holds bass, catfish and trout among others.
 It is the closest reservoir to Paphos International Airport and is one of the largest dams in Cyprus.

 - The Cyprus Freshwater Angling Association is a non-profit organisation with a particular focus on protecting dams and preventing illegal fishing.
-As well as a list of reservoirs and other information, they publish a page of contact details for nearby police stations and Fisheries Department Offices.
+As well as a list of reservoirs and other information, they publish a details about the conditions for recreational fishing.

 Freshwater fishing licences